 Mérida Mexico

 Mérida is the capital of Yucatán and the cultural city of the peninsula.
 Because of the museums, design stores, high end restaurants, numerous festivals and art projects that take place here.
-Despite the size of the city, it has the friendly atmosphere of a provincial town.
-You can walk through the beautiful colonial center and discover the Paseo de Montejo, also known as the Champs-Élysées of Mérida.
+Despite the size of the city, it has the atmosphere of a provincial town.
+You can walk through the colonial center and discover the Paseo de Montejo, also known as the Champs-Élysées of Mérida.
 This is a long boulevard with old mansions that have been transformed into museums, stores or restaurants.

 The flamingos of Celestun